Formal Methods for An Iterated Volunteer's Dilemma: Background

 \subsection{Game Theoretic Scenarios}

-One-shot games, i.e. Prisoner's Dilemma, can typically be modeled with a simple payoff matrix.
-Players in the game choose a strategy and act concurrently and independently of one another.
-Extensive form games model game theoretic scenarios with sequential mechanisms, in which a subsequent player acts once their predecessor makes known their strategy and state transition.
-Iterated games, or repeated games, are examples of extensive form games and study longer (possibly infinite) time horizons.
-Both methods have gleaned valuable insight into behavioral economics and rational choice theory, and fuse many respective fields.
-Stochastic games are argued to be the most reflective of real-world systems, as they are governed by probabilistic dynamics that many situations incur.
-These games are typically modeled as being extensive form, and arguably produce more interesting results of long-run behavior.
-These dynamics have been studied in games involving social welfare (public goods), robot coordination and investing/auction scenarios \cite{hauser2019social, kwiatkowska2019equilibria,santos2019equilibria, biro2013analysis}.
+One-shot games such as the Prisoner's Dilemma are typically modeled using payoff matrices, where players choose strategies and act concurrently and independently.
+In contrast, extensive form games incorporate sequential mechanisms where players act after observing their predecessors' strategies and state transitions.
+Iterated (or repeated) games, a subset of extensive form games, examine behavior over extended or infinite time horizons.
+These approaches have yielded insights into behavioral economics and rational choice theory across multiple disciplines.
+Stochastic games, which incorporate probabilistic dynamics, arguably best reflect real-world systems.
+Typically modeled in extensive form, these games reveal complex long-run behaviors and have been applied to diverse domains including social welfare and public goods provision, robot coordination, and investment and auction scenarios \cite{hauser2019social, kwiatkowska2019equilibria,santos2019equilibria, biro2013analysis}.